 Why is it bad to retain gas?

 Flatulence can be caused by the food you eat, the air you inhale, or even by the bacteria produced during digestion.
 It’s necessary to expel gas in order to prevent health issues.
 Below you can find the consequences of struggling with gas:

 Passing gas is natural, and everybody should do it around 14 to 18 times per day.
 Most likely you are going to be more gassy if you’ve eaten something high in fiber or gas, like soft drinks.

 Doctors say we can tell the state of someone’s body through their flatulence.
-They call tell the state of your digestive system just by the stench – – the components that cause it – -, and the quantity expelled each day.
+They call tell the state of your digestive system just by the stench, the components that cause it, and the amount expelled each day.

 If you already are having issues, holding it in can make it even worse.

 Retaining gas could prevent you from recognizing symptoms correctly.
 For example, colic or abdominal swelling could be caused by thousands of illnesses.
 However, if you have the bad habit of holding in your gas, you won’t be able to figure out what the cause really is.
 You may also have other gas related symptoms such as: